-The flow display shows application protocols (eg Facebook, YouTube), and can list latencies and TCP statistics (eg packet loss). ntopng can show observed hosts on a map via geolocation.
-You can set alerts on hosts based on many criteria; an alert shows up as an icon in the user interface.
+The flow display shows application protocols (e.g. Facebook, YouTube).
+Latencies and TCP statistics (e.g. packet loss) are displayed.
+Observed hosts/IP addresses can be displayed on a map via geolocation.
+Alerts can be set on hosts based on many criteria, and will show up as an icon in the user interface.

 The professional version can save and display historical application usage statistics, do active monitoring via SNMP, generate custom traffic reports, and several other additional features.

 The installation package for both ntopng and nProbe is a zip file containing a standard Windows setup wizard.
 The installer will install winpcap (for packet sniffing) if needed.